 If you’ve not done this before you should try it now.
 It will definitely save you hundreds of pounds on a renewal quote.
 This is a simple and easy way to compare prices and while results will broadly be the same across most comparison sites, they may slightly differ enough for you to make the best decision for yourself.
 So it is worth checking a couple of these sites before taking a decision.
 Here are a few examples you can check out: Compare the Market, MoneySupermarket, or Confused.com

 When shopping around for car insurance, it’s important to make sure that you are comparing like-for-like cover.
 Some policies may seem cheaper, but you may find you don’t have the same level of cover when you have to make a claim.
-If you’ve been happy with the cover your existing provider has given until now but are unhappy with their renewal quote, let them know that you have been looking elsewhere and have received a better offer from a rival insurer and ask them to at least match it.
-I’m sure no insurance company wants to lose a customer, so they will give you options and offer discounts and you can pick out the one that suits you best.
+If you’ve been happy with the cover your existing provider has given until now but are unhappy with their renewal quote, let them know.
+State that you have been looking elsewhere, and have received a better offer from a rival insurer.
+Then ask them to at least match it.
+No insurance company wants to lose a customer, so they should give you options and offer discounts.
+That way you can pick out the one that suits you best.
 Comparing prices is essential to finding this information.
 You can save hundreds of pounds if you shop around before you renew your cover.

 A long no-claims bonus is the single best way of cutting car insurance costs, so protect it.
-This may increase the premium by a few pounds, but this fades into insignificance against the potential loss of a 90% discount on a premium of several hundred pounds.
+This may increase the premium by a few pounds.
+But this fades into insignificance against the potential loss of a 90% discount on a premium of several hundred pounds.
 Although the definition of a protected no-claims bonus can vary widely between insurers.
-The fact is that accidents caused by another driver will normally have no impact on such a bonus but those caused by the insured could.
+The fact is that accidents caused by another driver will normally have no impact on such a bonus.
+However those caused by the insured could.
 Also, if you have an older car that isn’t worth very much, a third party, fire and theft policy rather than comprehensive cover could save some money.